alexander-dybdahl/neural-jump-ode/README.md

 ## Description

-A project developed as part of the Seminar in Computational Finance for CSE at ETH Zurich.
+A project developed as part of the Seminar in Computational Finance at ETH Zurich.

 ## Getting Started